MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-vanillajs-prepare-tenant.md

 ## Prerequisites

-* A Microsoft Entra ID for customer tenant.
+* A Microsoft Entra ID for customers tenant.
 If you don't have one, [create a trial tenant](https://aka.ms/ciam-free-trial) or a [tenant with a subscription](./quickstart-tenant-setup.md) before you begin.
 * This Azure account must have permissions to manage applications.
 Any of the following Microsoft Entra roles include the required permissions:
     * Application administrator
     * Application developer